Authored by Chad Taylor, member of Shine Lawyers’ Transport Law team.

-The good news is, the hotel, if ethical, is likely to offer you a refund.
-Some may even assist in finding alternate accommodation for you if they want to maintain good relations with you and all of the other customers that were displaced due to the power problem.
-To receive additional remuneration when the circumstance was not due to the hotel’s fault or error; however, is unlikely.
+The good news is the hotel, if ethical, is likely to offer you a refund.
+Some may even assist in finding alternative accommodation for you if they want to maintain good relations with you and all of the other customers that were displaced due to the power problem.
+To receive additional remuneration however, is unlikely.

-If the hotel operators are less than scrupulous however, remuneration may be difficult, particularly if the hotel is overseas.
-The reason for this is, to seek remuneration, you may have to bring a claim under that country’s laws and its judicial system and that could be a major problem and an unnecessary expense.
+If the hotel operators are less than scrupulous, remuneration may be difficult, particularly if the hotel is overseas.
+To seek remuneration, you may have to bring a claim under that country’s laws.
+That could be a major problem and an unnecessary expense.

 If your destination is on home soil, you may still need to bring a claim in the state of your domestic destination.